Asymptotic analysis for the generalized Langevin equation with singular potentials: Assumptions and main results

+where the infimum runs over all pairs of random variables $(X_1,X_2)$ such that $X_1\sim \mu_1$ and $X_2\sim\mu_2$.
 We refer the reader to the monograph \cite{villani2021topics} for a detailed account of Wasserstein distances and optimal transport problems.
 With this setup, we now state the first main result of the paper, establishing the unique ergodicity of $\pi_N$ defined in \eqref{form:pi_N} as well as the exponential convergent rate toward $\pi_N$.

 \begin{theorem} Under Assumption \ref{cond:U} and Assumption \ref{cond:G}, for every $m>0$ and $\gamma\ge 0$, the probability measure $\pi_N$ defined in \eqref{form:pi_N} is the unique invariant probability measure for \eqref{eqn:GLE:N-particle}.
 Furthermore, there exists a function $V\in C^2(\X;[1,\infty))$ such that for all $\mu\in\M_V$,